 - The information requested is felt to be confidential.

-A copy of the response must be filed with the NDSAC secretariat, Manager of Professional and Regulatory Affairs.
+A copy of the response must be filed with the NDSAC secretariat.

 Reasons for not providing the information requested must be stated in each instance.
 The validity of these reasons will be assessed by NDSAC.
 Depending on the results of its assessment, the NDSAC can demand that the information be provided, or that alternate or abridged information be provided.